KKingsS17/iam-enterprise-simulation/access-governance/docs/risk-classification.md

 | Medium    | Quarterly              | Yes              | Yes                    | Yes                         |
 | Low       | Semi-Annual            | No               | Optional               | No                          |

-## Governance Notes
+## Governance Requirements

-- All high-risk access must have an assigned group owner
+- All high-risk access must have designated group owners
 - Risk classification must align with RBAC group definitions
+- Access must be periodically reviewed based on assigned risk level
+- Privileged access must be continuously monitored and validated

+## Notes

-- Risk levels must be reviewed periodically to ensure accuracy
+- Risk classification is dynamic and must be updated as roles or access requirements evolve
+- Group-based access must inherit the appropriate risk classification